Frequently Asked Questions

 - an Upper Level Liberal Studies course

-- any Ryerson course completed more than fifteen years prior to admission to your current program
+- any TMU course completed more than fifteen years prior to admission to your current program

 A course can only be used to meet one requirement in your degree program.
 For example, if you receive permission to use an Upper Level Liberal Studies course to meet Open Elective requirements, you must take a different course to fulfill your Upper Level Liberal Studies requirements.